-Many residential and commercial property owners install door closers for the following reasons:
+Beyond the purpose of trying to stop a door from slamming, residential and commercial property owners often install door closers for the following reasons.

-- To prevent severe injuries from heavy doors suddenly closing on an individual
+- Prevent severe injuries from heavy doors suddenly closing on an individual

-- To keep kids or pets from running out of the house, which can happen when someone forgets to close the door on their way out
+- Keep kids or pets from running out of the house if someone forgets to close the door on their way out

-- To add an extra layer of security, deterring unauthorized people from entering the property
+- Add an extra layer of security that deters unauthorized people from entering

-- To ensure fire doors are sealed shut, so the fire protection mechanism is not compromised
+- Ensure that any fire doors are sealed shut and the fire protection mechanism is not compromised

 If you are in the process of getting a new replacement door or exterior door, ask your provider if they also have door closers available for installation.
 If you’re looking to install one yourself, they are likely available for purchase at your local hardware store.